menandmice/micetro_docs/guides/user-manual/dns_records.rst

   :width: 90%
   :align: center
 |
-Select a DNS record in the list to view the following details and actions for the record in the Inspector.
+Select a DNS record in the grid to view the following details and actions for the record in the Inspector.

 .. csv-table::
   :header: "Item", "Description"